What You Should Know About Taxes and Factoring

 Are Factored Receivables Subject to Taxes?

-The IRS considers several factors in determining whether any factored receivables qualify as taxable.
-The purpose of this determination is to prevent firms from using invoice factoring to transfer income overseas or engage in tax avoidance or tax evasion regarding the use of invoicing.
+The IRS considers several factors to determine whether any factored receivables qualify as taxable.
+The purpose of this determination is to prevent businesses from using invoice factoring to transfer income overseas or engage in tax avoidance or tax evasion regarding the use of invoicing.

 There are four main considerations in determining whether your invoice factoring is subject to taxation.
 The IRS examines each of these elements when assessing whether your invoice factoring is taxable.